OctaconDeveloper/Laravel-Naija-Faker/readme.md

 # Laravel NaijaFaker
-A PHP library that generates fake data for user to use in the project.
+A Laravel library that generates fake data for user to use in the project.
 A local version of Fzaninotto's faker for Nigerian developers  quick data that they can relate to.
 It generates random data with nigerian relatives.

 # Installation